 Applicants for geochemistry degree programs are expected to have completed a BS program in geology or in chemistry comparable to those offered at Mines.

-The Graduate Record Examination (GRE) is required of both geochemistry and chemistry applicants.
-Subject tests are not required.
+Currently, the Department does not require the Graduate Record Examination (GRE) to apply for the MS Chemistry and PhD Applied Chemistry programs.
 The Department has no established minimum for GPA.
 Admission/Entrance requirements for the Geochemistry, Materials Science and Hydrology programs are described in more detail in the separate brochures for those programs.

 Significant weight in admissions decisions is placed on comments in the letters of recommendation relative to creativity and to independent thought and action.
 These attributes are critical to success in a graduate research program.
 Before you submit a formal application for admission, we would welcome the opportunity to discuss your interests and goals in person or via telephone (toll-free numbers are 1-800-446-9488, extension x3610).
 You are also encouraged to contact any of our faculty directly to learn more about current opportunities for projects within specific research groups.

 Additional information about Graduate Admissions Requirements can be found on the web at http://www.mines.edu/graduate_admissions.html.
 Online Application at www.mines.edu/gradschoolapp/onlineapp.html

 Applicants seeking financial support should indicate such within the Application for Admission.
 Support may be in the form of teaching assistantships (TA), research assistantships (RA), or fellowships.
 TAs are generally offered by March 15 for the next academic year.